1994 Mull of Kintyre Chinook crash: Crash

 Earlier on 2 June 1994, the helicopter and crew had carried out a trooping flight, as it was considered to be safer for British troops to fly around in certain parts of Northern Ireland at the time due to the threat posed by Provisional IRA attacks.
 This mission was safely accomplished and they returned to RAF Aldergrove (outside Belfast, Northern Ireland) at 15:20.
 They took off for Inverness at 17:42.
 Weather en route was forecast to be clear except in the Mull of Kintyre area.
 The crew made contact with military air traffic control (ATC) in Scotland at 17:55.

 Around 18:00, Chinook ZD576 flew into a hillside in dense fog.
 The pilots were Flight Lieutenants Jonathan Tapper, 28, and Richard Cook, 30, both United Kingdom Special Forces pilots.
 There were two other crew.
 The helicopter was carrying 25 British intelligence experts from MI5, the Royal Ulster Constabulary and the British Army, from Aldergrove to attend a conference at Fort George (near Inverness) in Scotland.
 At the time of the accident, Air Chief Marshal Sir William Wratten called it "the largest peacetime tragedy the RAF had suffered".

 The initial point of impact was 810 ft above mean sea level and about 500 metres east of the lighthouse, but the bulk of the aircraft remained airborne for a further 187 metres horizontally north and 90 ft vertically before coming to rest in pieces.
 Fire broke out immediately.
 All those on board sustained injuries from which they must have died almost instantaneously.
 The points of impact were shrouded in local cloud with visibility reduced to a few metres, which prevented those witnesses who had heard the aircraft from seeing it.

 In the immediate aftermath of the accident, one commentator stated that the loss of so many top level Northern Ireland intelligence officers in one stroke was a huge blow to the John Major government, "temporarily confounding" its campaign against the IRA.
 That the crash killed so many British intelligence experts, without any witnesses in the foggy conditions, led to considerable speculation and conspiracy theories being devised regarding the potential of a cover-up.
 Among these were accusations that wake turbulence from a top-secret hypersonic US aircraft had been responsible for the crash, while another postulated that it was a deliberate assassination of the intelligence operatives on board in order to facilitate negotiations with republican factions during the then on-going Northern Ireland peace process.

+Victims

+The crash resulted in the deaths of 29 people: four Royal Air Force crew members and 25 passengers from the British Army, Royal Ulster Constabulary, and the Security Service.